tnebooks/12th-chemistry/content.en/hydroxy-compounds-and-ethers/iupac-nomenclature/index.md

 **Properties of alcohols Physical properties**

-i.
-Lower alcohols are colourless liquids and the higher members are waxy solids.
+1. Lower alcohols are colourless liquids and the higher members are waxy solids.

-ii.
-They have higher boiling points than the corresponding other organic compounds such as alkanes, aldehydes, ethers etc., this is due to the presence of intermolecular hydrogen bonding present in alcohols.
+2. They have higher boiling points than the corresponding other organic compounds such as alkanes, aldehydes, ethers etc., this is due to the presence of intermolecular hydrogen bonding present in alcohols.

-iii.
-Among isomeric alcohols primary alcohols have higher boiling point and the tertiary alcohols have lower boiling points.
+3. Among isomeric alcohols primary alcohols have higher boiling point and the tertiary alcohols have lower boiling points.